Parts of a River System

 Rivers, and streams, are made up of three major parts or Zones, from their headwaters to the mouth, and each part exhibits unique characteristics.
-What are Parts of a River System?
+What are the parts of a River System?

 The beginning of a river is called its headwaters & the main body is its current the end of a river is called the mouth.